-The learned professional exemption is a specific subcategory of the professional exemption available for employees who are paid at least the minimum salary level and whose duties require an advanced educational background.
-To qualify for the learned professional exemption, an employee must be paid at least the required salary level per week on a salary basis, and his or her primary duty must involve performing work that requires advanced knowledge that is "customarily acquired by a prolonged course of specialized intellectual instruction."
-Thus, it is not enough that an individual possesses the advanced knowledge credentials; the job itself must require the credentials.
+The learned professional exemption is a specific subcategory of the professional exemption available for employees who are paid at least the minimum salary level and whose duties require an advanced educational background.35 To qualify for the learned professional exemption, as of July 1, 2024, an employee must be paid at least \$844 per week on a salary basis (\$1,128 per week starting on January 1, 2025), and his or her primary duty must involve performing work that requires advanced knowledge that is "customarily acquired by a prolonged course of specialized intellectual instruction."36 Thus, it is not enough that an individual possesses the advanced knowledge credentials; the job itself must require the credentials.
 The employee's work must also be "predominantly intellectual in character," as opposed to "routine mental, manual, mechanical or physical work."
-Having a high school degree does not qualify as having advanced knowledge customarily acquired by a prolonged course of specialized intellectual instruction, and jobs that can be performed by either general knowledge acquired by an academic degree in any field or skills acquired by experience do not qualify for the exemption.
-The DOL has also said that jobs that require only a four-year degree in any field or a two-year degree as a prerequisite for entrance into the field do not qualify for the learned professional exemption.
+37 Having a high school degree does not qualify as having advanced knowledge customarily acquired by a prolonged course of specialized intellectual instruction, and jobs that can be performed by either general knowledge acquired by an academic degree in any field or skills acquired by experience do not qualify for the exemption.38 The DOL has also said that jobs that require only a four-year degree in any field or a two-year degree as a prerequisite for entrance into the field do not qualify for the learned professional exemption.39

-While the FLSA regulations explicitly recognize teaching as a field that may qualify for the learned professional exemption, CAAs will need to evaluate each individual Head Start and Early Head Start teacher's educational credentials to determine whether s/he qualifies for the exemption.
+While the FLSA regulations explicitly recognize teaching as a field that may qualify for the learned professional exemption, 40 CAAs will need to evaluate each individual Head Start and Early Head Start teacher's educational credentials to determine whether s/he qualifies for the exemption.
 Currently, the Head Start Act and Head Start Program Performance Standards require only that 50 percent of Head Start teachers nationwide have a bachelor's or advanced degree in early childhood education, and that all center-based teachers have at least an associate's or bachelor's degree in child development or early childhood education.
-All Early Head Start teachers must have a child development associate (CDA) credential, be enrolled in a program that will lead to an associate or bachelor's degree, or be enrolled in a CDA credential program to be completed within two years of the time of hire.
-Thus, many Head Start teachers and likely most Early Head Start teachers will not have the specialized academic training required for the learned professional exemption.
+41 All Early Head Start teachers must have a child development associate (CDA) credential, be enrolled in a program that will lead to an associate or bachelor's degree, or be enrolled in a CDA credential program to be completed within two years of the time of hire.
+42 Thus, many Head Start teachers and likely most Early Head Start teachers will not have the specialized academic training required for the learned professional exemption.
+43